What Can Embedded Banking Do for You?

 It could change the healthcare industry

-Because embedded banking pulls upon APIs, it can easily draw payment information from multiple sources and automatically distribute money to where it is needed.
+Because embedded finance pulls upon APIs, it can easily draw payment information from multiple sources and automatically distribute money to where it is needed.
 And it can integrate these actions into a simple process, turning an administrative nightmare into a click of a button on a user interface.

 Passing over British healthcare for a moment, you’ll find that many healthcare systems in Europe and beyond, are more fragmented: you have to worry about policy, health insurance and excess, along with all that is needed for the procedure (operating theatre, clinicians, nurse, surgeon).